Anbu Magan: Production

 The film was produced by T. V. S. Raju under the banner Pragathi Art Productions and was directed by T. Prakash Rao.
 Murasoli Maran wrote the screenplay and dialogues.
 Kamal Ghosh was in charge of cinematography while the editing was done by N. M. Shankar.
 Audiography was done by A. Krishnan.
 Kaladhar was the Art Director.
 The film was shot and processed at Vijaya Vauhini Studios.

 Soundtrack

-Music was composed by T. Chalapathi Rao while the lyrics were penned by Kannadasan, Udumalai Narayana Kavi, A. S. Rajagopal and Subbu Arumugam.
+Music was composed by T. Chalapathi Rao.
 The songs My Dear Lady Pothunga and Vanna Mayil Vel Murugan did not take place in the film and were not listed in the film's song book either.